vidispine/hull/README.md

   `<PATH_TO_HELM_V3_BINARY> template --debug --namespace <CHART_RELEASE_NAMESPACE> --kubeconfig <PATH_TO_K8S_CLUSTER_KUBECONFIG> -f <PATH_TO_SYSTEM_SPECIFIC_VALUES_YAML> --output-dir <PATH_TO_OUTPUT_DIRECTORY> <PATH_TO_CHART_DIRECTORY>`

-### Install or upgrade a release:
+### Install or upgrade a release

 Installing or upgrading a chart using HULL follows the standard procedures for every Helm chart:

   `<PATH_TO_HELM_V3_BINARY> upgrade --install --debug --create-namespace --atomic --namespace <CHART_RELEASE_NAMESPACE> --kubeconfig <PATH_TO_K8S_CLUSTER_KUBECONFIG> -f <PATH_TO_SYSTEM_SPECIFIC_VALUES_YAML> <RELEASE_NAME> <PATH_TO_CHART_DIRECTORY>`

 ## First Examples

-Using the nginx deployment example from the Kubernetes documentation https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment as something we want to create with our HULL based Helm chart:
+Using the nginx deployment example from the Kubernetes documentation [for nginx](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment) as something we want to create with our HULL based Helm chart:

 ```yaml
 apiVersion: apps/v1